 Your details

 Name (optional)

 Role

 Date and time of completing this

 form

 Details of individual (including yourself for self-reporting) whom the concern is about

 Name

 Role

 Relationship to the individual

 reporting eg manager, colleague

 Details of concern

-Please include as much detail as poss reporting?
+Please include as much detail as possible.
+Think about the following: What behaviour and/or incident are you

+reporting?
 What exactly happened?
+Why a worry you?
+Why do you believe the

-Why behaviour and/or incident is not consister does the behaviour and/or incident
+behaviour and/or incident is not consistent with our Staff Code of Conduct?

 Details of f any children or young peopl e involved

 Name(s)

 Next Steps

-Are you willing to meet with the -
+Are you willing to meet with the

 prinicpal and DSL to discuss Yes Νο

 your concern?
 Please circle as

 appropriate.

 Please state any other information

-that you feel is relevant to the
+that you feel is relevant to the processing

-processing of this concern.
+of this concern.

-or this concern.
+Signaturo

 Signature